FREQUENTLY ASKED QUESTIONS

 What do I do if I can’t afford a new air conditioning or heating system?

 We accept cash, credit cards, checks, and offer six-month same-as-cash financing for qualified buyers on new equipment where no payment and interest are due for six months.
-The financing company we recommend is Keystone HELP.

 What about energy efficiency?
 Will upgrading my heating and cooling systems reduce utility bills?